ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_windows.md

 ## Posh-ACME

-For `Powershell` users, we recommend using [`Posh-ACME`](https://github.com/rmbolger/Posh-ACME) for your `Let's Encrypt` needs.
+For `PowerShell` users, we recommend using [`Posh-ACME`](https://github.com/rmbolger/Posh-ACME) for your `Let's Encrypt` needs.
 This offers a feature set similar to `certbot`, and can be incorporated into environments that use APIs for DNS Challenges and automated certificate renewal.

 ### Installation